manni2000/Career_portal/README.md

 - Create Pull Request.<br><br>

-<b>Star this Repository and you can visit to my profile and see some more like this!.<b>
+<b>Star this Repository and you can visit to my profile and see some more like this!<b>